The Tax Disputes and Litigation Review: Switzerland

 As a general rule, the right to tax expires five years after the end of the accounting period.
 This time period is suspended during appeal proceedings.
 A new five-year time limit starts every time the competent authority takes measures aiming at determining or getting the payment of the tax due and informs the taxpayer.
 In general, there is an absolute time limit of 15 years.

-An important element of Swiss tax disputes is the voluntary disclosure system.
-Under Swiss tax law, taxpayers are offered a voluntary disclosure programme for undeclared assets and income, which are subject to taxation in Switzerland.
-This programme is also available to heirs in the case of inheritance.
+Under Swiss tax law, taxpayers are offered a voluntary disclosure procedure for undeclared assets and income, which are subject to taxation in Switzerland.
+This procedure is also available to heirs in the case of inheritance.

 For both voluntary disclosure in inheritance cases and ordinary voluntary disclosure, there is no criminal prosecution (no penalties).
-The taxpayer thus only has to pay the taxes due and default interests for the past 10 years or the past three years before the decedent's death.
+The taxpayer has to pay the taxes due and default interests only for the past 10 years or, for heirs, the past three years before the decedent's death.

-To benefit from the voluntary disclosure programme, the application must be filed for the first time in the taxpayer's lifetime and be deemed voluntary.
-The taxpayer has to disclose all relevant information of the last 10 years and has to cooperate with tax authorities.
-Heirs only need to regularise the last three years before the testator passed away.
-The taxpayer must endeavour to eventually clear the total tax burden and act proactively in case of financial difficulties.
+To benefit from the voluntary disclosure procedure, the application must be filed for the first time in the taxpayer's lifetime, about facts ignored by the tax authority and be deemed voluntary.
+The taxpayer has to cooperate fully with tax authorities in determining the amount of the additional tax assessment.
+Heirs only need to regularise the last three years before the testator's passing.
+The taxpayer must in addition endeavour to eventually clear the total tax burden and act proactively in case of financial difficulties.

 The duration of the procedure depends on the canton involved and mainly on the complexity of the case.

-As of 30 September 2018, disclosures relating to assets held in jurisdictions with which Switzerland has an automatic exchange of information in place are no longer regarded as being voluntary and may not benefit from the voluntary disclosure programme anymore.
-Voluntary disclosures remain possible with respect to assets that are not covered by the automatic exchange of information.
+As of 30 September 2018, disclosures relating to assets held in jurisdictions with which Switzerland has an automatic exchange of information in place are no longer regarded as being voluntary and may not benefit from the voluntary disclosure procedure anymore.
+Voluntary disclosures remain possible for assets that are not covered by the automatic exchange of information.

-In cases where the taxpayer was not aware of materially incorrect facts taken into account by the tax authority during the assessment or the audit, they may claim that the authorities have made an error of assessment based on the incorrect facts (petition for revision).
+A tax assessment or decision that has become effective may be reviewed in favour of the taxpayer, at the taxpayer's request or ex officio.
 Said petition for revision is only considered if important new facts or evidence are discovered and could not have been known during the ordinary proceedings, if the tax authority failed to consider important facts that were or should have been known, in the case of a significant violation of procedural principles, or if a crime or criminal offence influenced the tax assessment or decision.

 According to the Federal Constitution, all taxpayers, within a certain time and factual limits, have the right to access their tax files.
 This may be a useful tool for taxpayers.